lauraclay/coder-html-css-lessons/README.md

 	- Adding CSS style

-##Computing Programme of Study Met:
+##Computing programme of study met

-**KS2:**
+###KS2:

 - Understand computer networks, including the internet; how they can provide multiple services, such as the World Wide Web, and the opportunities they offer for communication and collaboration.
-- Select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content.
-This will accomplish various goals including collecting, analysing, evaluating and presenting data and information.
+- Select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems, and content.
+This will accomplish various goals including collecting, analysing, evaluating, and presenting data and information.

-**KS3:**
+###KS3:

 - Understand the hardware and software components that make up computer systems, and how they communicate with one another and with other systems.
-- Create, reuse, revise and repurpose digital artefacts for a given audience, with attention to trustworthiness, design and usability.
+- Create, reuse, revise, and repurpose digital artefacts for a given audience, with attention to trustworthiness, design, and usability.
-- Understand a range of ways to use technology safely, respectfully, responsibly and securely, including protecting the students' online identity and privacy.
-Recognise inappropriate content, contact and conduct, and know how to report concerns.
+- Understand a range of ways to use technology safely, respectfully, responsibly, and securely, including protecting the students' online identity and privacy.
+Recognise inappropriate content, contact, and conduct, and know how to report concerns.

 [National Curriculum Computing Programmes of Study](https://www.gov.uk/government/publications/national-curriculum-in-england-computing-programmes-of-study/national-curriculum-in-england-computing-programmes-of-study#key-stage-3)